Rizzo, Cubs rally for 6 runs in 9th inning, beat Pirates 9-5

-Anthony Rizzo just missed a chance at making history at the start of the game but was happy with the ending.
+Anthony Rizzo just missed a chance at making history at the start of the game.
+He was more than happy to contribute at the end.

 The Cubs won for just the third time in nine games, putting the World Series champions back at .500 with a 33-33 mark.